 Focal Plane Diode Sensor

 Assuming you have access to an oscilloscope, (A dual-trace type, is ideal, but those are quite common these days.) you will need to construct a focal plane sensor.

 This can be done with a piece of prototyping board, two photodiodes, and some black velvet or felt.
 (Or similar black material.)

 The back view shows a couple of resistors, of about 100k.
 These are simply arranged in parallel with the photodiodes and serve to reduce interfering noise.
 (It also reduces the size of the signal by about 50%, but the ‘hum’ signal is much reduced.
 Proper screening would probably be a better idea!)

 The black ‘felt’ used here is a type sold specifically for use in cameras as an anti-reflection covering.
 It is essential to use some sort of light absorber in order to get a reliable signal.
 It is quite surprising how reflective the back of the shutter curtains are.
 (Especially considering their function!)

-In fact, your felt should cover all of the photodiode except for a small hole right above the black rectangle of the diode.
+In fact, the black felt should cover all of the photodiodes except for a small hole right above the black rectangle of the diode.
 This helps give sharp edges to the ‘scope trace, making it much easier to read.
 I haven’t shown it like that here, as you would not be able to see the diodes if I did!

 I have connected the anodes of the photodiodes together to give a common earth for convenience.